Skip to main content

 Presenter: Kelly Zimmerman, n/a – Guidehouse

-Presenter: Lindsay Scanlon, n/a – Guidehouse
+Presenter: Lindsay Scanlon (she/her/hers) – Guidehouse

 Location: Grand Ballroom 3